 When I think about my future now, I’m still a little uncertain about the side-effects but mostly positive.

-(Disclaimer: The patient image is for illustration only- this patient is happy to share their story but would like to protect their identity)
+Disclaimer: This patient is happy to share their story but would like to protect their identity.